Metaswitch/homestead/docs/ManagementHttpAPI.md

   }
   ```

-  * 500 if Homestead failed to contact Cassandra.
+  * 500 if Homestead has been unable to contact Cassandra.